 - The agreement needs to be in writing.

 - Both parties need to willingly agree to the terms.

 - Both parties need to fully disclose the details of their life situations.

 - The agreement needs to be fair to both parties involved.

 - Both parties need to sign the document in the presence of a notary public.

 Can a Prenup Be Enforced Against Me in Pennsylvania?

 When a couple gets divorced in Pennsylvania, the prenuptial agreements set in place are generally enforced.
 In some cases, if fraud or misrepresentation existed when the prenup was created, or if there was not a full disclosure of all financial assets when the parties agreed, the prenup can be contested.
 Pennsylvania’s approach to prenuptial agreements is to treat them the same as a contract, which completely validates a prenuptial agreement in the event of a divorce.

 Work with Our Experienced Pittsburgh Prenuptial Agreement Lawyers

-The attorneys at Notaro Calabrese & Epstein, P.C. have nearly 20 years of experience helping clients throughout Allegheny County.
+The attorneys at Notaro Calabrese & Epstein - Divorce and Family Law Attorneys have nearly 20 years of experience helping clients throughout Allegheny County.
 We have the knowledge and experience needed to develop a prenuptial that protects you and your future spouse in the event of divorce.
 Although couples don’t want to discuss the separation of assets before getting married, it is vital to protect your children.
 Our team of lawyers is always responsive and accessible to answer your questions.